beckitrue/container-app-workshop/cloudflared/README.md

 *don't run detached because we need to see the output*
 3. Copy URL in the message to connect to the nginx welcome page

+## What's Next?

+Try out some more complex configurations.
+Refer to the [Cloudflare Zero Trust Tutorials](https://developers.cloudflare.com/cloudflare-one/tutorials/) for more information on how to configure a Cloudflare Tunnel for non-web applications, such as SSH, RDP, and Kubernetes.